leaf-ai/studio-go-runner/docs/k8s.md

 The next step is to produce a set of build images that can be run either locally or remotely via k8s by using Docker to create the images.

 The runner supports a standalone build mode which can be used to perform local or remote builds without needing a local developer environment configured.
-The Dockerfile_full image specification file contains the container definition to do this.
+The Dockerfile_standalone image specification file contains the container definition to do this.

-The runner also supports a developer build mode which mounts code from a developers workstation environment into a running container defined by the default Dockerfile.
+The runner also supports a developer build mode which mounts code from a developers workstation environment into a running container defined by the default Dockerfile, and Dockerfile_workstation.

 ```
 export SEMVER=`semver`
 export GIT_BRANCH=`echo '{{.duat.gitBranch}}'|stencil - | tr '_' '-' | tr '\/' '-'`

-stencil -input Dockerfile | docker build -t sentient-technologies/studio-go-runner/build:$GIT_BRANCH --build-arg USER=$USER --build-arg USER_ID=`id -u $USER` --build-arg USER_GROUP_ID=`id -g $USER` -
+stencil -input Dockerfile | docker build -t leafai/studio-go-runner-build:$GIT_BRANCH --build-arg USER=$USER --build-arg USER_ID=`id -u $USER` --build-arg USER_GROUP_ID=`id -g $USER` -
-stencil -input Dockerfile_full | docker build -t sentient-technologies/studio-go-runner/standalone-build:$GIT_BRANCH -
+stencil -input Dockerfile_standalone | docker build -t leafai/studio-go-runner-standalone-build:$GIT_BRANCH -
 ````

 You will now discover that you have two docker images locally registered ready to perform full builds for you.
 The first of these containers can be used for localized building during iterative development and testing.
 The second image tagged with standalone-build can be used to run the build remotely without access to your local source code copy.

-When build.sh is used to perform local developer builds, a container is also produced tagged as $azure_registry_name.azurecr.io/sentient.ai/studio-go-runner/standalone-build.
+When build.sh is used to perform local developer builds, a container is also produced tagged as $azure_registry_name.azurecr.io/leafai/studio-go-runner/standalone-build.
 This container when built will be pushed to azure and AWS docker image registries if the appropriate cloud environment tooling is available and environment variables are set, $azure\_registry\_name, and for AWS a default account configured and ECR login activated.
 The image produced by the build when run will access the github source repo and will build and test the code for the branch that the developer initiating the build used.

 ### Image management